Hammarn/Populationsgenomik/README.md

 The poporder file is a key between what your populations are called and what "Proper" name you want to show up in your final plot.
-For us it will look like this. *Note that the file nees to be tab delimited*
+For us it will look like this. *Note that the file needs to be tab delimited*
 ```

 CEU	European